4 killed in Pennsylvania car wash shooting

 The shooting happened about 3 a.m.
 ET in the village of Melcroft, 42 miles southeast of Pittsburgh, according to Pennsylvania State Police.
 Officers found four bodies and two injured people -- including the suspected gunman, identified as Timothy Smith, 28.

-Smith isn't expected to survive after a gunshot wound to his head, officials said.
+As of late Monday morning, Smith remained on life support and wasn't expected to survive a gunshot wound to his head, said Trooper Robert Broadwater, spokesman for the Pennylvania State Police.

 "It is a possibility that the gunshot wound to Smith was self-inflicted, however that determination has not been made at this point," according to the police report.